Marcoslira91/Buffalocars/README.md

 ## Sumário

-## 📋 Documentação
+<h2>📋 Documentação</h1>

-Toda a documentação utilizada para o desenvolvimento do projeto está anexado no repositorio do [GitHub](https://github.com/Marcoslira91/Buffalocars/)
+Toda a documentação utilizada para o desenvolvimento do projeto está anexado no repositorio do

-<h1>HTML</h1>
 <a href="https://github.com/Marcoslira91/Buffalocars/">GitHub</a>